bogdan-veliscu/django-book/memory-bank/progress.md

 We have implemented several key optimizations to address the performance issues in the Conduit API.
 We've optimized database queries in the ArticleViewSet, reduced memory usage in the Article model, improved worker configuration, and enhanced the caching strategy.

 ## What Works
-- The application is functional with article creation now working properly
+- The application is fully functional with article creation and retrieval working properly
 - Database queries use select_related and prefetch_related for some optimization
-- Basic caching is implemented for unauthenticated users
+- Basic caching is implemented for both authenticated and unauthenticated users
 - The Docker setup has been improved with memory limits and reduced worker count
 - The GlobalCacheMiddleware has been fixed to properly handle async/sync contexts
 - The Article model and serializer have been fixed to handle the metadata field properly
 - Article retrieval now works correctly with the fixed middleware
+- The SynchronousOnlyOperation error has been resolved by avoiding database access in async context

 ## Completed Optimizations
 1. **Worker Configuration Adjustments**: